London steps up fight for spoils from financial tech boom

 “It’s noticeable that the financial institutions here are very eager to hear what entrepreneurs and start-ups are doing, because they’ve seen a little bit earlier that it’s something they need to catch on to,” McCormack said.

-Stockfuse is among 10 firms picked for an “accelerator” program run by Barclays in east London, which provides advice, access to bank executives, facilities and seed funding.
-Four of the 10 firms in the 15-week program are from overseas, and start-ups from 64 countries applied for a place.
+Stockfuse is among 10 firms picked for an “accelerator” programme run by Barclays in east London, which provides advice, access to bank executives, facilities and seed funding.
+Four of the 10 firms in the 15-week programme are from overseas, and start-ups from 64 countries applied for a place.

 ‘TAKE NEXT RISK’